SuleimanFarah/sunpy/Imaging-Spectrograph-Data-Types.md

 When adding an instrumet please focus on the data produced, information such as resolution in all axes, imager type i.e. scanning or Fabry-Perot type etc.

 ## Hinode/EIS
-EIS has 2 modes of working, known as slit and slot, and each of them has two widths 1 and 2 arcsecs for Slit, and ?? and ?? for slot.
+EIS has 2 modes of working, known as slit and slot, and each of them has two widths 1 and 2 arcsecs for Slit, and 40 and 266 arcsecs for slot.
 ### Slit
 Both slit widths are used in the same way, which can be as raster or time series.
 The difference on the data is that raster has a movement on the Solar-X axis while taking images, and the time series are normally static and take different exposures of the same location at different times - notice that time always changes with each exposure.